FuzionView/FV-Docs/source/openfv.rst

    *FuzionView New User Registration*

 You will be notified once your access is granted.
 This may take 3-5 days.
-Once you have access, go back to the link to login.
+Once you have access, go back to this link to login.

 https://uumpt.sharedgeo.net

 .. figure:: /_static/Login2.png
    :alt: Logging into FuzionView